odudex/krux/docs/getting-started/entropy.en.md

 Calculating Shannon's entropy on a real sample of dice rolls provides insights into the actual randomness and fairness of the dice and rolling conditions.
 Deviations from the theoretical entropy reflect the natural imperfections and variances inherent in real-world scenarios.
 This understanding helps in evaluating and improving the fairness and randomness of dice or similar systems.

 Shannon's entropy evaluates the statistical probability distribution of samples of a dice roll.
-An even distribution result in a higher entropy, closer to the theoretical maximum entropy, which assumes perfectly distributed rolls.
-An uneven distribution, created, for example, by a biased die, will result in a low Shannon entropy.
-In an extreme case, with a terribly biased die which always lands in the same side, the Shannon's entropy will be zero.
+An even distribution results in higher entropy, closer to the theoretical maximum entropy, which assumes perfectly distributed rolls.
+An uneven distribution, created, for example, by a biased die, will result in lower Shannon entropy.
+In an extreme case, with a terribly biased die that always lands on the same side, Shannon's entropy will be zero.

 ## Cryptographic Entropy

 Shannon's entropy, while a powerful measure of information content and uncertainty in a statistical distribution for natural samples, is not considered cryptographic entropy due to its inability to detect patterns or other sources of predictability within data.
 Shannon's formula quantifies the average information produced by a stochastic process, essentially measuring the expected surprise in a sequence of symbols based on their probabilities.
-However, it does not account for potential structure, correlations, or regularities within the data that could be inserted by an user and exploited by an attacker.
+However, it does not account for potential structure, correlations, or regularities within the data that could be inserted by a user and exploited by an attacker.

 Cryptographic entropy, on the other hand, requires a higher standard of unpredictability.
 It must ensure that every bit of the cryptographic key is as random and independent as possible, making it resilient against any form of analysis that could reveal patterns or reduce the effective randomness.
 While Shannon's entropy can evaluate the statistical distribution of symbols, it falls short in guaranteeing the absence of patterns or dependencies, which are crucial for maintaining the security of cryptographic systems.
 Thus, cryptographic entropy encompasses a broader concept of randomness, ensuring that the generated keys are not only statistically random but also free from any detectable structure or predictability.

 ### Pattern Detection

-It is possible to have dice rolls with even distribution, but poor cryptographic entropy.
+It is possible to have dice rolls with even distribution but poor cryptographic entropy.
 This is the case with patterns.
-Sequences like: 123456123456123...; 111122223333...; 654321654321... are examples of patterns with poor entropy, but even distribution and high Shannon entropy.
+Sequences like 123456123456123..., 111122223333..., and 654321654321... are examples of patterns with poor entropy but even distribution and high Shannon entropy.

 To mitigate this issue, Krux implemented a pattern detection algorithm that evaluates the Shannon entropy of rolls' derivatives.
 In practice, the algorithm detects arithmetic progression components in the sample and raises a warning if a threshold is crossed.

-## Conclusion
+## What Krux Does?

 - Krux requires a minimum number of rolls based on theoretical entropy.
 - Krux warns the user if low Shannon entropy, calculated with the actual rolls, is detected.
 - Krux warns the user if pattern elements are detected within the actual rolls.

+## Conclusion

-Krux cannot ensure rolls have good or bad cryptographic entropy but provides indicators to help users detect issues and learn about the concepts involved in mnemonic creation.
+While Krux cannot ensure rolls have good or bad cryptographic entropy, it does provide indicators to help users detect issues and learn about the concepts involved in mnemonic generation.